-SILVER $100 The first color mutation, a pale, dull light grey "silver grey" color, recessive to the wild type.
+SILVER $120 The first color mutation, a pale, dull light grey "silver grey" color, recessive to the wild type.
 Very attractive.

-CINNAMON $80 This mutation was first called Rufous diamond.
+CINNAMON $100 This mutation was first called Rufous diamond.
 It is a very distinctive mutation, varying from cinnamon-brown to rusty-red all over the upper body.
 The flight and tail feathers pale grey with no black pigment, which makes even the darkest cinnamons easy to distinguish.
 The most attractive cinnamons are light colored birds.
 Young birds are very pale, with rich cinnamon-red color above.As they mature, the adults assume a body color which retains vivid rust pigmentation on back and wings.
 It is recessive.

-CINNAMON WHITETAILS $60 VERY FEW The Cinnamon Whitetail is an attractive combination, It resembles Blue Whitetails, These birds show very little cinnamon color, but they have very attractive wing coloration which identifies them as Cinnamons.
+CINNAMON WHITETAILS $120 VERY FEW The Cinnamon Whitetail is an attractive combination, It resembles Blue Whitetails, These birds show very little cinnamon color, but they have very attractive wing coloration which identifies them as Cinnamons.